Home » Specialties » X-ray Technologist

 • Who this Program Is Good For: People who want to start their X-ray tech careers as soon as possible.

-Associate Degree
+Associate Degrees

 • Curriculum: Includes human anatomy, patient care and procedures, advanced radiographic imaging

-• Time to Complete: 2 years full time
+• Time to Complete: 2 years full-time

 • Prerequisites: Some schools require students to complete a class in human anatomy and an introduction to radiologic technology before granting admission to a program.